16-year-old is thrown from a car several meters high in an accident and gets stuck on a power line

 Press

 A teenager is thrown out of her car in an accident because she wasn't wearing a seatbelt.
-The 16-year-old gets stuck on a storm line, seriously injured.
+The 16-year-old is seriously injured and gets stuck on a power line.

 Boise – A devastating car accident in the state of Idaho in the USA suddenly changed the life of Kennedy Jean Littledike.
 The young woman was so seriously injured that her leg had to be amputated.
 The accident happened in 2021.
 Now she described it to the US broadcaster Inside Edition, how the incident took place.